 Hack4Vilnius is a three-day challenge, intended to promote innovations in Vilnius city.
-The Hackathon aims to generate ideas, how to solve problems of Vilnius city and businesses here and to provide alternative and innovative solutions.
+The aim of the Hackathon is to generate ideas, how to solve problems of Vilnius city and businesses here and to provide alternative and innovative solutions.

-The event (Figs. 1 and 2) is organized by Sunrise valley science and technology park, Vilnius Gediminas Technical University and Vilnius University in a collaboration with Vilnius city municipality.
+The event (Figs. 1 and 2) is organized by Sunrise valley science and technology park, Vilnius Gediminas technical university and Vilnius University in a collaboration with Vilnius city municipality.